davidhcefx/Modern-Nano-Keybindings/README.md

 bind ^F   pagedown      all
 bind ^G   firstline     all
 bind M-G  lastline      all
-bind M-F  constantshow  main  # fix M-C been used bind ^I   insert        all   # fix ^R been
+bind M-1  help          all  # fix ^G been used bind Sh-M-C  constantshow  main  # fix M-C been used
 ```

 > - If the path to **syntax highlighting files** are different on your system, please modify those `includes` around `line 3`.